videointeractionguidance/videointeractionguidance.github.io/content/consent/_index.md

 <br>

-## Practiioner Terms and Conditions of Use
+## Practitioner Terms and Conditions of Use

 You can read the terms and conditions when you complete the consent form.
 You can also download a copy here: